MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/contoso-coffee-intro.md

 # Introduction to Contoso Coffee Demo Data

-CONTOSO is a fictitious company that produces consumer and commercial coffee makers.
+Contoso Coffee is a fictitious company that produces consumer and commercial coffee makers.
 The **Contoso Coffee** apps for Business Central add demo data that you can use to learn how to use the manufacturing capabilities in Business Central.

 The app provides four products that are optimized for different scenarios: